michaelSink/msync/README.md

 Create spotify playlists based on track/artist preferences

 # Utilizes
-- API built using Flask (Currently local, and not public)
+- API built using Flask (Currently local, and not public due to senstive information)
 - JavaFX
 - Angular Website

+# In-Progress (Ordered from most relevant to least in terms of place on to-do list)
+- Currently does not add songs based on preferences
+- Flask API not avaiable for public use
+- Currently wokring on initial version, not worrying about bad code/efficiency.